Skip to navigation Skip to content

 • the Internal Review/Explanation script has been used to record a request for an explanation or application for a formal review of a care decision (FAO REA activity is created)

-For alignment of care determinations between Child Support and Centrelink mutual customers, see Transfer of information between Centrelink and Child Support.
+For alignment of care determinations between Child Support and Centrelink mutual customers, including where a care determination will or will not align, see Transfer of information between Centrelink and Child Support.

 Processing MFU activities